 - Follow the instructions of local authorities.

-The crime rate is moderate in Bosnia and Herzegovina.
+The crime rate is moderate.

 Home robbery and vehicle theft occur throughout the country.
 The rate of vehicle theft is particularly high in Sarajevo.